ktravers/ktravers.github.io/_posts/2020-01-18-interview-prep-questions.md

 ### Team Logistics

-_Fact check your understanding of the team's composition._
+_Fact check your understanding of the team's structure._

 1. How much specialization in roles?